Apple Pie Sourdough Bread Recipe {The Perfect Loaf}

 Mix well and add 1/2 cup of flour at a time until it develops into a soft ball of dough.

 Make note to not add so much flour that it is dry.
-It should be shaggy and soft but workable.
+It should be a shaggy dough and soft but workable.
+The dough should clean the sides of the bowl, but not be dry.

 Knead the dough until it is soft and smooth, about 6-8 minutes.